 Stockholm University, ranked among the world’s top 100 universities, was founded in 1878 and is characterised by openness, innovation and collaboration.
 Stockholm University contributes to the development of knowledge and makes it accessible to everyone thanks to collaboration with others, dialogue and active participation in public debates and the development of society.

-Career Counselor and External Relations Officer at University of Stockholm
+External Relations and Communications Officer at University of Stockholm

 Subscribe to our newsletter